fenago/ml-scikit-keras-tensorflow/labs/preface.md

     open source libraries (Pylearn 2 and Theano).

--   François Chollet's *Deep Learning with Python* (Manning) is a very practical book that covers a large range of topics in a clear and concise way, as you might expect from the author of the excellent Keras library.
+-   François Chollet's *Deep Learning with Python* (Manning) is a very practical course that covers a large range of topics in a clear and concise way, as you might expect from the author of the excellent Keras library.
 It favors code examples over mathematical theory.

--   Andriy Burkov's *The Hundred-Page Machine Learning Book* is very short and covers an impressive range of topics, introducing them in approachable terms without shying away from the math equations.
+-   Andriy Burkov's *The Hundred-Page Machine Learning Course* is very short and covers an impressive range of topics, introducing them in approachable terms without shying away from the math equations.